FingerEye: Learning Dexterous Manipulation with Continuous Vision-Tactile Sensing: Learning Interface

-We collect data and evaluate our policy on a fixed-base uFactory xArm7 robot equipped with a LEAP Hand (Fig.~\ref{fig:data_collection_interface}).
-Each fingertip is instrumented with a \ours\ module, and a wrist-mounted RealSense D435 provides global scene context alongside local fingertip feedback.
+\textbf{Robot platform.} Our real-world setup uses a fixed-base uFactory xArm7 equipped with a LEAP Hand~\cite{shaw2023leap}.
+We provide complementary observations with a wrist-mounted RGB camera for global scene context and \ours modules on each fingertip for local feedback.

-Demonstrations are collected using a leader–follower teleoperation setup with identical kinematics.
-The leader operates in passive mode with gravity compensation, while the follower tracks the streamed joint positions via PD control.
-Actions and observations shown in Fig.~\ref{fig:data_collection_interface} are recorded at 10\,Hz.
+\textbf{Data collection interface.} We collect demonstrations with a leader--follower teleoperation setup using matched hand kinematics.
+Although retargeting-based alternatives are convenient~\cite{qin2023anyteleop}, we found in our preliminary trials that the embodiment gap between human and robot hands was difficult to tolerate in contact-sensitive tasks.
+We therefore use a passive matched leader hand, while the follower tracks streamed joint positions through PD control.
+The system records synchronized wrist images, multi-fingertip \ours observations, plate poses, robot states, and actions at 10\,Hz.

+\textbf{Simulation digital twin.} For scalable evaluation and ablation, we construct a simulation counterpart of the real sensorized hand.
+Each \ours acrylic plate is modeled as a floating body connected to the sensor base by six virtual joints.
+The joint gains are calibrated from the measured real-world pose-to-wrench relation, so that contact forces produce plate-pose changes consistent with the physical sensor.
+This simulation interface enables parallelized policy evaluation and controlled comparisons of sensing and policy-interface designs under reproducible settings.